-For the first level of balloting on the JTC 1 side, the SC secretariat registers the working draft as a Committee Draft (CD), Proposed Draft Amendment (PDAM), or Proposed Draft Technical Report (PDTR) and distributes it for a letter ballot to the National Bodies of the SC.
-The ballot period is normally three months but can be extended up to six months.
-At the same time, the working draft is distributed to the ITU-T

-SG members for review and comment.
+For the first level of balloting on the JTC 1 side, the SC secretariat registers the working draft as a Committee Draft (CD), Proposed Draft Amendment (PDAM), Proposed Draft Technical Report (PDTR) or Proposed Draft Technical Specification (PDTS), and distributes it for a letter ballot to the National Bodies of the SC.
+The ballot period is two, three or four months.
+At the same time, the working draft is distributed to the ITU-T SG members for review and comment.
 ITU-T member comments should be provided within the same time period so that all responses can be considered together.

-Responses from National Bodies to the CD, PDAM or PDTR ballot are collected by the SC secretariat and distributed in a Summary of Voting Report.
+Responses from National Bodies to the CD, PDAM, PDTR or PDTS ballot are collected by the SC secretariat and distributed in a Summary of Voting Report.
 ITU-T members will comment by means of contributions to the SG.
 Both sets of responses are given to the CT.

 The SC ballot responses and the comments from ITU-T members are handled by the Ballot/Comment Resolution Group (see 8.6.3).
 Every effort should be made to resolve all issues.
-If the changes are substantive, a second CD, PDAM, or PDTR ballot and comment period for ITU-T members will be necessary.
+If the changes are substantive, a second CD, PDAM, PDTR or PDTS ballot and comment period for ITU-T members will be necessary.
 As with the first ballot/comment, the results will be referred to the Ballot/Comment Resolution Group for action.

 When the issues have been satisfactorily resolved, the draft will be elevated to the next level of approval.
-The document will be registered as a DIS or DAM and circulated for a five month ballot by ITTF to the National Bodies of ISO and IEC.
-A DTR is circulated for a three month letter ballot at the JTC 1 level.
+The document will be registered as a DIS or DAM and circulated for a three-month ballot (following a two-month translation period) by ITTF to the National Bodies of ISO and IEC.
+A DTR or DTS is circulated for a three to six month letter ballot at the JTC 1 level.
 At the same time, the document will be submitted to the SG secretariat.
 The text will be circulated as a SG document for review and comment.
 ITU-T members should also provide their comments within the same time period so that all responses can be considered together.
 Also during this time period, the ITTF and the TSB will review the text and submit their comments.

 It is at this point where synchronization is critical.
 The first controlling factor is the date of the ITU-T SG or WP meeting where determination (TAP) or consent (AAP) is to be obtained.
-At this meeting, the text must be at the DIS, DAM or DTR level in ISO/IEC.
-The second controlling factor is that the DIS, DAM, or DTR ballot resolution meeting must have produced the final text for ITU-T approval:
+At this meeting, the text must be at the DIS, DAM, DTR or DTS level in ISO/IEC.
+The second controlling factor is that the DIS, DAM, DTR or DTS ballot resolution meeting must have produced the final text for ITU-T approval:

-- for TAP, by 4 months before the SG meeting where approval is to be obtained so that the TSB Director can issue a letter announcing the intent to approve the Recommendation at the upcoming SG meeting; - for AAP, by 2 months after the SG meeting where consent was obtained so that the TSB Director can announce the Last Call for approval of the Recommendation.
+- a) for TAP, by 4 months before the SG meeting where approval is to be obtained so that the TSB Director can issue a letter announcing the intent to approve the Recommendation at the upcoming SG meeting; - b) for AAP, by 2 months after the SG meeting where consent was obtained so that the TSB Director can announce the Last Call for approval of the Recommendation.

-Responses to the DIS, DAM or DTR ballot are distributed in a Summary of Voting Report by the SC secretariat.
+Responses to the DIS, DAM, DTR or DTS ballot are distributed in a Summary of Voting Report by the SC secretariat.
 ITU-T members will comment by means of contributions to the SG.
 Both sets of responses are given to the CT.